Are you well connected?

 And so it seems there’s a divide opening-up.

-I was recently introduced to something called The Good Business Club.
+Last year I was introduced to something called The Good Business Club.

 Their website description reads…